 Acts 1:5 For John truly baptized with water; but ye shall be baptized with the Holy Ghost not many days hence.

 We note from the passage that the baptism of Jesus is not only with water.
 It is with the Holy Ghost.
 Jesus told his people to go back and wait.
-They did exactly that.
-They were hungry for God, so they anxiously wanted more of God than what they had experienced, and these were the people who had actually walked with Jesus.
+They did precisely that.
+They were hungry for God, so they anxiously wanted more of God than they had experienced, and these people had actually walked with Jesus.
 How much could they have?
 The answer is that they could have the Holy Spirit.
-Jesus had said after they received the Holy Spirit, they would do not only what he did but greater things (Joh 14:12).
+Jesus said that after they received the Holy Spirit, they would do what he did and greater things (Joh 14:12).

 Hungry for God